Red squirrels act

 for birds to acclimate to a new feeder ranges from the first day you

-put it out to a couple months - this all depending on following good
+put it out to a month or longer - this all depends on following good

 bird feeding tips, your bird environment (rural or urban, new

 existing feeders birds having been using likely for years (already mentioned), time of year you start

 feeding, migration patterns, weather, natural food supply, neighbor